5306 Ballard Ave NW, Seattle, WA 206-403-1148

 After completing IPT with your therapist in Seattle, you’ll have a stronger understanding of yourself in the context of your relationships and will have the skills to move forward in shaping those relationships to support you through tough times.

-Interpersonal Process Therapy In Seattle, WA
+Interpersonal Process Therapy in Seattle, WA

 Interpersonal Process Therapy is a first-line, highly effective treatment for mental health concerns.
 When you decide to work with one of our experienced Washington clinicians using IPT, you’ll shift your approach to relationships, ultimately alleviating your mental health symptoms and improving your life.
 If you’re looking for in-person sessions with a skilled IPT therapist as a Seattle resident, or for online sessions as a resident of Washington State, contact us today.
 We look forward to the opportunity to work with you, to help you make the change you need to live life fully.